MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Creating-and-Customizing-Cues.md

 4. In the **View** menu, select **Control Actions**.
 5. Add a control that has the **Type** set to **Action**.

-    The following figure illustrates the Page Designer for a page that contains three field-based and two Action Cues.
+    The following figure illustrates the Page Designer for a page that contains three field-based and two Action Cues at the bottom.

     ![Page Designer showing Cues](media/O365-activities-cues-with-actions-clip.png "Page Designer showing Cues")